 Put kids' natural love of scavenging outdoors to work.
 Have them hunt for acorn caps, then attach them to a basic napkin ring (check your local dollar store) for a cheap-meets-chic finishing touch to your Thanksgiving table.
-Bonus: Learn how to make the magnolia leaf charger shown here.
+Bonus: Learn how to make the magnolia leaf charger shown here, below.

 Turn Fall Leaves Into Art

 Get kids to help you beautifully bring the outdoors in by tying real or faux fall leaves onto fishing line.
-Attach the leaf streamers to the ceiling or light fixture above your dining table to re-create the effect of falling leaves.
-Get more tips for re-creating this look.
+Attach the leaf streamers to the ceiling or light fixture above your dining table to recreate the effect of falling leaves.

 Stack a Pumpkin Topiary

 Just a few materials and less than 30 minutes are all you and the kids need to create an elegant pumpkin topiary that will last throughout the fall season.

 Get the How-To: How to Make a Pumpkin Topiary

 Make a Chain of Thanks